The Best Pennsylvania Homeowners Insurance Companies

 Enter your ZIP code to see the best rates in your area:

-Currently, Pennsylvania homeowners get the benefit of relatively low insurance rates; the National Association of Insurance Commissioners reports that homeowners in the Quaker State pay roughly $900 per year, compared to the national average of $1,132.
-However, climate change means these rates are likely to go up; one Pennsylvania insurer has already started increasing its premiums to account for the state’s increasingly severe weather.
+Pennsylvania homeowners currently benefit from relatively low insurance rates — the National Association of Insurance Commissioners reports that homeowners in the Quaker State pay roughly $900 per year, compared to the national average of $1,173.
+However, climate change means these rates are likely to go up; one Pennsylvania insurer has already started raising its premiums to account for the state’s increasingly severe weather.

 Finding the best homeowners insurance in Pennsylvania is about evaluating what your home needs now and what hazards it might experience in the future.
 How likely is it that your pipes will burst next winter?
 Do you think your roof could handle a flood-level downpour?
 You’ll want to make sure you have coverage for all reasonable threats to your home.
 The best Pennsylvania homeowners insurance companies offer a range of tools to get you started.

-How We Found the Best Homeowners Insurance in Pennsylvania
+How We Found the Best Homeowners Insurance Companies in Pennsylvania

 We evaluated the five largest homeowner insurance providers in Pennsylvania using the same methodology and metrics we developed for our nationwide homeowners insurance review.
 We checked A.M.
 Best’s financial security ratings to determine whether the insurers were stable enough to pay off their claims.
-We evaluated consumer responses at JD Power and Consumer Reports to see whether people were happy with the insurers’ customer service and claims processes.
-We also looked at the range of coverage each insurer offered and tallied up the number of common discounts they offer.
+We evaluated consumer responses at J.D.
+Power and Consumer Reports to see whether people were happy with their insurer’s customer service and claims processes.
+We also looked at the range of coverage each insurer offered and tallied up the number of common discounts available.

 Pennsylvania Homeowners Insurance Reviews

 Erie Insurance is the second-largest provider of homeowners insurance in the state — beaten only by State Farm — but we’re putting it at the top of our list due to its comprehensive coverage options.
 Simply put, Erie’s standard insurance policy includes coverages that other insurers make you pay extra for.
-They offer 100% guaranteed replacement cost coverage of your home, for instance: Some insurers only pay part of what it costs to rebuild your house, but Erie pledges to cover the full replacement cost.
+For instance, while some insurers only pay part of what it costs to rebuild your house, Erie offers 100% guaranteed replacement cost coverage of your home.
 As part of its base policy, Erie Insurance includes valuables coverage for items such as art and jewelry, as well as coverage for damage to the home caused by animals.
-Other insurers include these types of coverages as add-ons, if they offer them at all (Most insurers don’t cover animal-related damage).
+Other insurers include these types of coverages as add-ons, if they offer them at all.

-Allstate is the third largest homeowners’ insurance provider in Pennsylvania, and it also comes in third on our list.
-It received an A+ financial stability rating from A.M.
-Best and 3 out of 5 points from JD Power in both overall experience and claims process.
+Allstate received an A+ financial stability rating from A.M.
+Best and 3 out of 5 points from J.D.
+Power in both overall experience and claims process.
 Consumer Reports rated its claims process and payment speed as “Very Good.”
-In other words, Allstate is very highly ranked… but not quite as high as Erie or State Farm.
+In other words, Allstate is likely to provide a satisfactory experience.

 But it’s Allstate’s online tools that really set it apart from the competition.
-Allstate’s Common and Costly Claims tool helps you determine which additional coverages are worth buy for your home: in Philadelphia's Mt.
-Airy neighborhood, for example, the most costly claim is for fire damage, which is generally covered in a basic homeowners’ insurance policy — but the most common claim is for water damage, which means you might want to pick up some of that optional water damage coverage.
+Allstate’s Common and Costly Claims tool helps you determine which additional coverages are worth buying for your home: in Philadelphia's Mount Airy neighborhood, for example, the most costly claim is for fire damage, which is generally covered in a basic homeowners insurance policy — but the most common claim is for water damage, which means you might want to pick up some of that optional water damage coverage.
 Input your zip code to learn about the most common and costly claims in your area.

-Where Liberty Mutual shines is in its discounts — you can get discounts for multi-line policies, burglar/fire alarms, insuring your home to 100% of its value, installing sprinklers, renovating your home… you can even get discounts for having attended certain colleges or universities or being employed by certain corporations.
+Where Liberty Mutual shines is in its discounts — you can get discounts for multi-line policies, burglar/fire alarms, insuring your home to 100% of its value, installing sprinklers, renovating your home — you can even get discounts for having attended certain colleges like Penn State or being employed by your local school district.

-We’re putting it in fifth place on our list because it can’t compare in terms of discounts or online tools.
+Nationwide falls short when it comes to online tools and discounts.
 Although Nationwide does offer discounts for a multi-line policy and for burglar/fire alarms, you’ll get many more options with Allstate or Liberty Mutual.
-Nationwide’s mobile capabilities also lag behind: If you’re looking to build a home inventory, the company suggests making paper copies that you put in a safe deposit box — or, if you’re technosavvy, using a digital camera and saving your inventory to a thumb drive.
-A digital camera might have been a cutting edge suggestion in the 90s, but our cameras are on our phones now.
-(And competitors like Allstate ensure that so are our home inventories.)
+Nationwide’s mobile capabilities also lag behind: If you’re looking to build a home inventory, the company suggests making paper copies that you put in a safe deposit box — or, if you’re tech-savvy, using a digital camera and saving your inventory to a thumb drive.
+A digital camera might have been a cutting edge suggestion in the 90s, but with competitors offering mobile app options, Nationwide’s approach does seem behind the times.

 Nationwide’s basic coverage isn’t as expansive as Erie Insurance’s coverage, and its Brand New Belongings coverage — which pays the replacement cost of damaged personal property — is optional.
 While it’s not a frontrunner in any of the areas we looked at, it’s still a solid, reliable provider.
 To cover all your bases, we’d suggest at least getting a quote.

 Pennsylvania winters are often hazardous, and if someone slips and falls while on your property, you could be liable.
-And if you don’t have enough liability coverage, you could end up paying for your friend’s medical costs out of pocket.
-Whichever provider you choose, talk to you insurance agent about liability coverage, and make sure you feel comfortable with the coverage offered (especially if you plan to host ice skating parties in your backyard).
+If you don’t have enough liability coverage, you could end up paying for that person’s medical costs out of pocket.
+Whichever provider you choose, talk to an insurance agent about liability coverage, and make sure you feel comfortable with the coverage offered.

 In 2016, Pennsylvania got enough rain to flood roads, which means it also got enough rain to damage homes.
 Unfortunately, most insurance policies won’t cover water damage from flood-level rains; the standard water damage policy only covers damage from leaky or burst pipes.
-Adding flood insurance to your policy protects your home from flood-level downpours, whether the damage comes from rising waters or leaky roofs.
+Adding flood insurance to your policy protects your home from water damage, whether it comes from a flood-level downpour, rising waters, or a leaky roof.
 Talk to your insurer about whether you should get flood insurance; if they don’t offer their own policies, they can help you get insurance through the National Flood Insurance Program.

 Before an insurer will pay out on a personal property claim, they need to know how much property was damaged and how much the property was worth.
-This means you need to be responsible for creating and maintaining a home inventory.
+This means you need to create and maintain a home inventory.
 A basic home inventory includes photos of the items in your home along with each item’s cost, and some insurance providers include apps to help you quickly create and update your inventory.

-If your insurance provider does not offer a home inventory app, the Pennsylvania Insurance Department has a checklist to help you create your own home inventory — and they also suggest using the National Association of Insurance Commissioners’ MyHome Scr.APP.Book app to help get the job done.
+If your insurance provider does not offer a home inventory app, the Pennsylvania Insurance Department has a checklist to help you create your own home inventory.
+It also suggests using the National Association of Insurance Commissioners’ MyHome Scr.APP.Book app to help get the job done.